 In a world where advancing careers takes precedence over cultivating families, it can be so easy to overlook the importance of homemaking and learning how to be a homemaker.
 It’s almost becoming a lost art and one that is often underestimated in it’s value.

 But the truth is that, at least from a Christian perspective, homemaking and raising families is one of the most important roles that God can bless you with as a Biblical woman.
-Because you, mom, have the amazing opportunity of molding and shaping your children to be disciples for Christ.
+Because you, my happy mama, have the amazing opportunity of molding and shaping your children to be disciples for Christ.

 It’s not just the oversees missionaries that have a role to make disciples, but you too have the responsibility of training up the fresh young minds that have been put into your care in the ways of the Lord.
 And homemaking plays a big role in that.